Katharinabitzan/TourBooker_individual_project/README.md

 0.0.4 Create index for members <br/>
 0.0.3 Add functions to find tours by members, members by tours, bookings for both. <br/>
 0.0.2: Add CRUD (Create, Read: Find-all & Find-by-id, Update, Delete & Delete-all) functions for Tour, Member and Booking classes <br/>
-0.0.1: Add Booking class, pass test of existance of variables. <br/>
+0.0.1: Add Booking class, pass test of existence of variables. <br/>
-0.0.0: Add Tour and Member class, pass test for existance of variables. <br/>
+0.0.0: Add Tour and Member class, pass test for existence of variables. <br/>

 # INSTRUCTIONS FOR RUNNING APP